igomezv/igomezv.github.io/posts.md

 title: Notas
 ---

-The aim of this section is to share some notes on physics, mathematics, programming and related topics, most of them in Spanish.
-These notes are for my personal use, but I hope they can be useful for some remote reader.
+This section is a jumble of notes that I have written for my personal use, as reminders or as part of a study; however, I am excited to think that a remote reader may find it useful.

 -----

-La intención de esta sección es compartir algunas notas sobre física, matemáticas, programación y temas relacionados.
-Las notas las he escrito para mi uso personal, como recordatorios o como parte de algún estudio; no obstante, me ilusiona pensar que a algún visitante remoto le puedan ser de utilidad.
+Esta sección es un revoltijo de notas que he escrito para mi uso personal, a manera de recordatorios o como parte de algún estudio; no obstante, me ilusiona pensar que a algún lector remoto le puedan ser de utilidad.

 -----